fullstackedorg/workspace/README.md

 ![FullStacked](https://files.fullstacked.org/fullstacked-cloud.png)

 FullStacked is a web application that provides a workspace for developers.
-It is so easy to spin up that you can jump into your dev environment with any device.
+It is so easy to spin up that you will jump into your dev environment with any device.
-Run it locally to utilize the resources of a powerful machine or access it from the cloud to leverage cloud computing.
+Run FullStacked locally to utilize the resources of your powerful machine, or access it remotely to leverage cloud computing.

 ## Table of Contents